 Every home is different.
 Every household has its own priorities, budget and realities.
 The goal isn’t a flawless, toxin-free home – as that doesn’t exist.
 The goal is a space that supports your health, reduces unnecessary exposures, and feels calm, nurturing and restorative.
 It all starts here.
 One small choice, then another, and before long, you’ll have built a home that is as healthy as it is beautiful.

 To begin, start small.
+These items reflect where thoughtful changes can have the greatest day-to-day impact.
 Here are five of WLLW founder Lisa Sternfeld’s top priorities when it comes to building a healthier home:

 What's in your air?
 Use air purifiers, especially HEPA or carbon filters in high-use rooms.